joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/handling-database-errors.md

 Most connection errors have to do with how the runtime interacts with the operating system, the file system, and the database file.
-For example, a connection error occurs if the user doesn’t have permission to create a database file in a particular location on the file system.
+For example, a connection error occurs if the user doesn't have permission to create a database file in a particular location on the file system.
 The following strategies help to prevent connection errors:

 Use user-specific database files
 Rather than using a single database file for all users who use the application on a single computer, give each user their own database file.
-The file should be located in a directory that’s associated with the user’s account.
-For example, it could be in the application’s storage directory, the user’s documents folder, the user’s desktop, and so forth.
+The file should be located in a directory that's associated with the user's account.
+For example, it could be in the application's storage directory, the user's documents folder, the user's desktop, and so forth.

 Consider different user types
 Test your application with different types of user accounts, on different operating systems.
-Don’t assume that the user has administrator permission on the computer.
-Also, don’t assume that the individual who installed the application is the user who’s running the application.
+Don't assume that the user has administrator permission on the computer.
+Also, don't assume that the individual who installed the application is the user who's running the application.

 Consider various file locations
 If you allow a user to specify where to save a database file or select a file to open, consider the possible file locations that the users might use.
 In addition, consider defining limits on where users can store (or from where they can open) database files.
-For example, you might only allow users to open files that are within their user account’s storage location.
+For example, you might only allow users to open files that are within their user account's storage location.

 If a connection error occurs, it most likely happens on the first attempt to create or open the database.
 This means that the user is unable to do any